MarkVink/mangooio-elasticsearch-extension/README.md

 [![Travis Build Status](https://travis-ci.org/MarkVink/mangooio-elasticsearch-extension.svg?branch=master)](http://travis-ci.org/MarkVink/mangooio-elasticsearch-extension)

-Hibernate extension for the mangoo I/O framework
+Elasticsearch extension for the mangoo I/O framework
 =====================
-This is an easly plugable extension for the mangoo I/O framework to work with Hibernate.
+This is an easly plugable extension for the mangoo I/O framework to work with Elasticsearch.

 Setup
 -----